 Make sure they have travel insurance

 Comprehensive travel insurance is a must.
 Read the Product Disclosure Statement (PDS) to ensure their policy covers all planned activities.
-You may need to purchase extra cover if they're planning any adventure activities or using scooters to get around.

 Read more about travel insurance.